SlugSecurity/site/faqs.md

 If you're reading this, it means we haven't finished our "Getting Started" page yet.
 In the meantime, you can look into downloading [Kali Linux WSL2](https://www.kali.org/docs/wsl/win-kex/).
 All of our workshops will notify you of any prerequisites that you need and a guide on how to install them.

 ### I'm Not a CS Major
-That's fine!
-We welcome anyone who is interested in learning about computer security, regardless of major.
-We even have an economics major on our CTF team!
+No worries!
+We gladly welcome anyone interested in learning about computer security, regardless of their major.
+In fact, we have an economics major on our CTF team!

 ### I Missed a Workshop
 If you miss a workshop, don't worry!
 All workshop resources and practice challenges will be available online, so you can catch up at your own pace.
 You can also join [our Discord server](https://discord.gg/NUVZCumQXB) to ask questions and get help from other members.

-### What Topics Do You Cover
+### Topics We Cover
-We cover a wide range of cybersecurity topics, including but not limited to: web security, reverse engineering, cryptography, forensics, and more.
-Our workshops and events are designed to be informative and engaging, and we strive to cover both fundamental and advanced topics to appeal to a variety of skill levels.
+Our club explores a diverse array of cybersecurity topics, such as web security, reverse engineering, cryptography, forensics, and beyond.
+We design our workshops and events to be both informative and engaging while addressing fundamental and advanced subjects to cater to various skill levels.

-### I Have More Questions
+### Additional Questions?
-If you have any further questions, please ask them on [our Discord server](https://discord.gg/NUVZCumQXB) or contact us via any of the accounts listed at the bottom of any page.
+For any further inquiries, feel free to reach out on [our Discord server](https://discord.gg/NUVZCumQXB) or contact us through the accounts provided at the bottom of each page.